In todays article we will be answering a common email we receive which is "why does my beard itch".

 Also, using your typical store-bought shampoos to wash your beard will damage not only facial hair but also the skin beneath the beard.
 These typical head hair shampoos are harsh for your beard and they tend to strip any natural oil from your facial hair fibers.

-We suggest you stop washing your beard using these types of shampoos and instead try a beard wash designed for your facial hair.
-Buck Ridge beard washes are completely sulfate-free providing a gentle shampoo that is entirely plant based with Pro-Vitamin B-5 to improve the moisture balance and help fight dryness.
+We suggest you stop washing your beard using these types of shampoos and instead try an all natural beard wash designed for your facial hair.
+Our beard washes are completely sulfate-free providing a gentle shampoo that is entirely plant based with Pro-Vitamin B-5 to improve the moisture balance and help fight dryness.

-We personally suggest that every bearded man should stock a quality beard wash that doesn't contain harmful chemicals and a balm that acts as a leave-in conditioner because they will not only improve the health of your beard and skin but they will also help protect your beard.
+We personally suggest that every bearded man should stock an all-natural beard wash that doesn't contain harmful chemicals and an all natural beard balm that acts as a leave-in conditioner because they will not only improve the health of your beard and skin but they will also help protect your beard.

 While having a good shower routine for your beard is important, unfortunately it doesn't protect your beard for the outdoor environment.
 Elements such as cold and dry air, UV rays from the sun and so on also can lead to a dry beard.